xso4/vndb-mirror/api-kana.md

 screenshots.\*
 :   The above `image.*` fields are also available for screenshots.

-screenshots.thumbnail
-:   String, URL to the thumbnail.

-screenshots.thumbnail\_dims
-:   Pixel dimensions of the thumbnail, array with two integer elements.

 screenshots.release.\*
 :   Release object.
 All [release fields](#release-fields) can be selected.
 It